localallieshelp/frontend/README.md

 ## Hackathon Launch Feb 18, 2021

 We accomplished a lot during the 10-day span of rapid development.
-We bootstrapped a new Gatsby project with many features and technologies.
+We bootstrapped a new Gatsby project with several features and technologies.

 - Learned how to develop and deploy a Gatsby JAMstack complete website
 - Learned to set up, design, and use a Content Management System (CMS) with a WYSIWYG user interface (UI) in a JAMstack context (netlify-cms)